makersacademy/CV/Jeremy-Barrass.md

 #### Problem Solving

-I have always enjoyed solving puzzles and problems and have become very adroit at doing so, particularly during my time	at Makers Academy.
+Enjoy solving puzzles and problems and have become very adroit at doing so, particularly during my time	at Makers Academy.

 * Regularly solved problems of information provision and dissemination amoung colleagues and service users in previous roles: created crib sheets and instructional documents to summarise key information, improving workflow efficiency.